-FAQ for How to Create Windows XP Setup CD for a Windows-Preloaded System
+FAQ for How to Create a Windows XP Setup CD for a Windows-Preloaded System

 Frequently Asked Questions

-FAQ for How to Create Windows XP Setup CD for a Windows-Preloaded System
+FAQ for How to Create a Windows XP Setup CD for a Windows-Preloaded System

 This page lists answers to frequently asked questions about the guide How to Create a Bootable Windows XP Setup CD/DVD on a Preinstalled Windows System, which allows you to create a Windows XP setup CD from a computer system that has Windows factory-installed.
 If you arrived here looking for the guide itself, please read the article instead.